Start page

 In addition, there is reason to believe that languages of Sindo-Meotian tribes inhabiting the Taman Peninsula and adjacent areas, has genetic kinship with Indian:

 Thanks to the works of O. Trubachev, hundreds of ancient linguistic forms were etymologized, and three extensive areas of Indo-Aryan linguistic relics were discovered in the Northern Pontic Region: Sindi-Meotian (Sea of Azov), Tauri-Scythian (Great Scythia) and Singane-Getic (Scythia Minor).
-The vast majority of Meotian linguistic relics is comparable with language materials of Indo-Dard-Kafir group of Indo-European family.
-Already described and studied earlier language material is sufficient to conclude about genetic kinship of the Sindo-Meotian and Indian [SHAPOSHNIKOV A.K.
+The vast majority of Meotian linguistic relics are comparable with language materials of Indo-Dard-Kafir group of the Indo-European family.
+Already described and studied earlier language material is sufficient to conclude about the genetic kinship of the Sindo-Meotian and Indian [SHAPOSHNIKOV A.K.
 2005: 32].

-The split of the Indo-Aryan languages in two branches have been occurred outside Europe, although, obviously, outside of India [ZOGRAF G.A., 1982: 112].
-Such a division could have a place somewhere at the first long stop, probably in Central Asia.
+The split of the Indo-Aryan languages into two branches has occurred outside Europe, although, obviously, outside of India [ZOGRAF G.A., 1982: 112].
+Such a division could occur somewhere at the first long stop, probably in Central Asia.
 Linguistic analysis shows that the creation of the Rig Veda took place not later than the 2nd mill BC, therefore, the movement of the Indo-Aryans from Central Asia or Northern Iran occurred before that time [LAL B.B., 1978: 47].
-On the other hand, the presence of Indo-Aryans in Iran could be reflected by the special "Western Indo-Iranian language", noted near Iran and presented by the relatively small number of names of men and gods:

 Until now, there are theories of the autochthonousness of the Aryans in the modern places of residence of their descendants, and the number of their supporters is growing.
 As the works of recent years show, Indian scientists are especially zealous in this (WITZEL MICHAEL.
 2012).
-The disadvantage of autochthonous theories is that they are closed within the Indo-Aryan question on the basis of an unreliable localization of the ancestral home of the Indo-Europeans and without connection with the established concept of their migrations to modern habitats.
+The disadvantage of autochthonous theories is that they are closed within the Indo-Aryan question based on an unreliable localization of the ancestral home of the Indo-Europeans and without connection with the established concept of their migrations to modern habitats.
 The belief expressed by other theorists that the "theory of the Aryan invasion" will eventually be rejected looks completely unfounded (HUL N.A.
 2021).

 At right: Migration of Iranian tribes

 The left areas of the Indo-Aryans, the Thracians (Proto-Albanians), Phrygians, and Armenians were occupied by the Iranians (see the map at right).
 Baltic people occupied the area of Tocharians after they departed away.
 Following the Phrygians, the Thracians crossed the Dnieper and settled for a long time on the Right Bank Ukraine, and from here, in the Pre-Scythian period advanced to the Balkans.
-The Celts, perhaps under pressure of the Germanic tribes began moving to the west, where they were the creators of Central European cultures of Urnfield group (1300-750 BC), the north-eastern boundary of which seem to pass along the Neman, beyond of which the Slavic land lay.
-Germanic people have spread into the area of the Celts, occupied Greek area and southern areas of the Italics and Illyrians.
-During these migrations the Slavs also expanded their territory to the Baltic Sea, moving on the right bank of the Neman and thus established a direct language contact with the Celts.
+The Celts, perhaps under pressure from the Germanic tribes began moving to the west, where they were the creators of Central European cultures of the Urnfield group (1300-750 BC), the north-eastern boundary of which seems to pass along the Neman, beyond of which the Slavic land lay.
+Germanic people have spread into the area of the Celts, occupied Greek areas, and southern areas of the Italics and Illyrians.
+During these migrations the Slavs also expanded their territory to the Baltic Sea, moving on the right bank of the Neman and thus establishing a direct language contact with the Celts.

-V.V.
-Sedov believed that intensive Slavic-Celtic interaction took place with the reverse migration of the Celts from west to east, which began about 400 BC.
-Being the creators of the La Tène culture, they made a great contribution to European culture, in particular, to the development of metallurgy and metalworking (SEDOV V.V.
+V. Sedov believed that intensive Slavic-Celtic interaction took place with the reverse migration of the Celts from west to east, which began about 400 BC.
+As the creators of the La Tène culture, they made a great contribution to European culture, to the development of metallurgy and metalworking (SEDOV V.V.
 2003: 4-5).
-Traces of this influence are noticeable in the Przeworsk culture, which creators considered by V. Sedov to be the Slavs, but in fact they were Germans, and Celtic influence on culture and especially on metallurgy of the Slavs is not visible at all.
-This is understandable – at that time Slavic-Celtic contacts could not be, they took place at a much earlier time, even before entering the Goths to the basin the Vistula, separating the Slavs from the Celts forever.
-The ancestral home of the Goths was in the area between the upper reaches of the Pripyat and Neman Rivers from the Yaselda till the Sluch River, where they remained until the beginning of the I mill.
+Traces of this influence are noticeable in the Przeworsk culture, which creators considered by V. Sedov to be the Slavs, but in fact, they were Germans, and Celtic influence on culture and especially on the metallurgy of the Slavs is not visible at all.
+This is understandable – at that time Slavic-Celtic contacts could not be, they took place at a much earlier time, even before entering the Goths to the basin of the Vistula, separating the Slavs from the Celts forever.
+The ancestral home of the Goths was in the area between the upper reaches of the Pripyat and Neman Rivers from the Yaselda to the Sluch River, where they remained until the beginning of the I mill.
 BC.
 After that, they began to move westward on the land of the Slavs extended to the Vistula.
-Only in few centuries, a new wave of Slavic migrants forced the Goths to leave the land and move along the right bank of the Vistula to the Volyn and further to the Black Sea steppes (see. the map below).
+Only in a few centuries, a new wave of Slavic migrants forced the Goths to leave the land and move along the right bank of the Vistula to the Volyn and further to the Black Sea steppes (see. the map below).

 The homelands of the Goths (the number I) and the Slavs (the number II] are marked additionally on the original map.